 Raise the front of the LT1042 lawn mower by setting it on jack stands.
 Always use jack stands on a level surface, such as your driveway, and use wheel chocks on both sides of the wheels that are not lifted by the jack.
 Once it's securely in place and jacked up, crawl under it to inspect the steering gear as well as the low end of the shaft.
 Wiggle the steering gear in order to be sure that it's secured properly.
 You'll know that it needs to be refastened if the gear moves vertically.

 Check the bottom of the steering shaft for missing teeth or any potential breaks, and replace any missing or broken parts.
 Also, inspect the upper part of the shaft that's under the hood of the mower and the lower steering shaft for any bends that may be stopping it from steering correctly.

 Inspect all of the steering connections to make sure they're tight.
 Check the spindle-to-drag link connections and the drag link-to-steering gear connections.
 Also, be sure to check the steering gear-to-steering shaft connection and the steering wheel-to-steering shaft connection.
 All of these parts should have no less than 20- to 35-foot pounds of torque on them.
 If there is more than that amount, replace any necessary parts.

 Axle Spindle Assemblies

-Wiggle the wheels and tires up and down, then from side to side.
-If there is more than 1/2-inch of play in either direction, then you need to replace the spindle bushings.
-If the movement is coming from the metal part of the spindle before the axle assembly, replace the entire spindle.
+To check the axle spindle, wiggle the tires and wheels up and down, and then from side to side.
+If they move more than half an inch in either direction, the spindle bushings need to be replaced.
+If the metal part of the spindle moves before the axle, the entire spindle needs to be replaced.